zitadel/zitadel/docs/docs/concepts/policies.md

 Define when an account should be locked.

 The following settings are available:
-- Maximum Password Attempts: When the user has reached the maximum password attempts the user will be locked
+- Maximum Password Attempts: When the user has reached the maximum password attempts the account will be locked

-If a user is locked, an administrator has to unlock it in the ZITADEL console
+If an account is locked, the administrator has to unlock it in the ZITADEL console

 ## Private Labeling / Branding